mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/call-flow.md

 <br/>

-Using a sequence of `connect` actions, the application may join other members in the conversations (up to 50 total conversation participants).
+Using a sequence of `connect` actions, the application may join other members in the conversation (up to 50 total conversation participants).

 > Since any type of voice endpoint might be used in the `connect` action, the second member is not necessarily a human: it might be a voice bot talking to the user using the media passed through the [WebSocket](/voice/voice-api/guides/websockets) connection.

 ## Switching between Scripted Call and Live Conversation
-Typical IVR usually has one or more options to speak to a live agent, sales or support person.
-Also, in some cases live conversation may end up with some scripted part, for example, customer satisfaction survey.
-Voice API allows switching from one form of interaction to another so that the call flow may consist of three (or more in the complex cases) parts:
+IVR usually has one or more options to speak to a live agent, sales, or support person.
+Also, in some cases a live conversation may end up with some scripted parts.
+For example, a customer satisfaction survey.
+The Voice API allows switching from one form of interaction to another so that the call flow may consist of three (or more in the complex cases) parts:

 * Initial IVR, controlled with NCCO and webhooks; ends with `connect` or `conversation` action →